 - Use a conversational tone.
 Write your speech the way you would normally talk.
 Work in some small talk or humor, if appropriate.

 - Use the speaker notes.
-Typically, speaker notes are not seen by the audience.
+Typically, speaker notes aren't seen by the audience.
 So, this is a good place to put reminders to yourself.

 - Be specific.
 It's better to give examples or statistics to support a point than it is to make a vague statement.

 - Use short sentences.
 It's likely you're not going to give your speech word for word anyway.
-Shorter sentences will be easier to remember.
+Shorter sentences are easier to remember.

 In this example scenario for the short speech we're preparing for the Chamber of Commerce, your outline could look something like this: